Hardware as a Service (HaaS) - the #1 secret to a great experience - Corsica Technologies

 1. Your organization can’t (or won’t) buy hardware

 Not every organization has the cash reserves to handle their ongoing hardware needs.
-Yet many organizations do have stable cashflow and room in the budget for another predictable cost.
+Yet many organizations do have stable cash flow and room in the budget for another predictable cost.

 Hardware as a service is the perfect fit here.
 This approach allows you to hand off your hardware needs to a trusted partner, adding one predictable line item to your budget.
 It’s an especially good model for nonprofits and other organizations that have stable income but limited cash reserves.